juliehutchinson001/udacity_google_scholarship/reflections.md

 6. The `font-family` property is used to _change the font_ to Helvetica, Arial, or the default sans-serif font installed on the operating system.

 7. The `font-size` property is used to increase the _size of the font_ to be larger

 8. The `text-transform` and `text-decoration` properties are used to _capitalize_ and _underline_ the text.

 9. Color is used to change the color.
 10. Every CSS statement is made up of a selector and a declaration block.
 The __selector__ tells the browser what HTML element we want to style and the __declaration block__ tells the browser what styles need to be applied to that HTML.

----
-# MVC
->* Controllers process incoming requests, handle user input and interactions, and execute appropriate application logic.
->* A controller class typically calls a separate view component to generate the HTML markup for the request.